IraAngeles-IBM/docker101/lab2/step2.md

 If you don't have python install locally, don't worry!
 Because you don't need it.
 One of the advantages of using Docker containers is that you can build python into your containers, without having python installed on your host.

-1. Create a `Dockerfile` but running the following command. (copy-paste the entire code block)
+1. Create a `Dockerfile` but running the following command.
+Using any code editor, copy-paste the entire code block

     ```DockerFile
     FROM python:3.6.1-alpine